van-himmelheimer/German-Name-Generator/README.md

-# simple_name_generator
+# German-Name-Generator

-a (veeery) simple name generator for German names.
-Uses a file of most common German family names and the lists of popular first names (male/female) which I got somewhere from Wikipedia, I think.
-Warning: those first names appear to be rather old fashioned...
+A (very) simple name generator for German names.

+It uses lists of the most common German family names and of popular male/female first names which I got somewhere from Wikipedia, I think.
+(Warning: the first names may be rather old fashioned.)

+## Usage:
+`
+# this yields a single name (randomly male or female)
+python german-name-generator.py

+#this yields 10 names (randomly male or female)
+python german-name-generator.py any 10

+#this yields 5 (3) male (female) names
+python german-name-generator.py m 5
+python german-name-generator.py w 3
+`